-

 <!--NeedCopy-->

-• Cloud: If the controller is a cloud controller, the connection must be made using the Citrix Remote PowerShell SDK.
+- Cloud: If the controller is a cloud controller, the connection must be made using the Citrix Remote PowerShell SDK.
 Run the following command to connect to a cloud environment.
-Before running this command, ensure that you are authenticated using the Get-XDAuthentication command or you have set an authentication profile.
-For example, Set-XdCredentials.
+Before running this command, ensure that you are authenticated using the

 New-PsDrive -PsProvider CitrixGroupPolicy -Name GP -Root \ -Controller $GLOBAL:XDSDKProxy -BearerToken $GLOBAL:XDAuthToken